peteroupc/peteroupc.github.io/random.md

 (A) "Post-Spectre Threat Model Re-Think" in the Chromium source code repository (May 29, 2018).<br/>(B) Bernstein, D.J.
 "Entropy Attacks!", Feb.
 5, 2014.<br/>(C) Everspaugh, A., Zhai, Y., et al. "Not-So-Random Numbers in Virtualized Linux and the Whirlwind RNG", 2014.<br/>(D) Ristenpart, T., Yilek, S. "When Good Randomness Goes Bad: Virtual Machine Reset Vulnerabilities and Hedging Deployed Cryptography", 2010.</small>

-<small><sup id=Note34>(34)</sup> Such arbitrary data can include process identifiers, time stamps, environment variables, random numbers, virtual machine guest identifiers, and/or other data specific to the session or to the instance of the RNG.
+<small><sup id=Note35>(35)</sup> Such arbitrary data can include process identifiers, time stamps, environment variables, random numbers, virtual machine guest identifiers, and/or other data specific to the session or to the instance of the RNG.
 See also NIST SP800-90A and the previous note.</small>

-<small><sup id=Note35>(35)</sup> Bernstein, D.J.
+<small><sup id=Note36>(36)</sup> Bernstein, D.J.
 "Fast-key-erasure random number generators", Jun.
 23, 2017.</small>

-<small><sup id=Note36>(36)</sup> For example, a new RNG can be constructed from two independent RNGs using the so-called "shrinking generator" technique: generate one bit from the first RNG and one bit from the second, and take the second bit if the first bit is 1, or repeat this process otherwise.
+<small><sup id=Note37>(37)</sup> For example, a new RNG can be constructed from two independent RNGs using the so-called "shrinking generator" technique: generate one bit from the first RNG and one bit from the second, and take the second bit if the first bit is 1, or repeat this process otherwise.
 See J. D. Cook, "Using one RNG to sample another", June 4, 2019, for more on this technique, including its advantages and drawbacks.</small>

-<small><sup id=Note37>(37)</sup> Allowing applications to do so would hamper forward compatibility &mdash; the API would then be less free to change how the RNG is implemented in the future (e.g., to use a cryptographic or otherwise "better" RNG), or to make improvements or bug fixes in methods that use that RNG (such as shuffling and Gaussian number generation).
+<small><sup id=Note38>(38)</sup> Allowing applications to do so would hamper forward compatibility &mdash; the API would then be less free to change how the RNG is implemented in the future (e.g., to use a cryptographic or otherwise "better" RNG), or to make improvements or bug fixes in methods that use that RNG (such as shuffling and Gaussian number generation).
 (As a notable example, the V8 JavaScript engine recently changed its `Math.random()` implementation to use a variant of `xorshift128+`, which is backward compatible because nothing in JavaScript allows  `Math.random()` to be seeded.)
 Nevertheless, APIs can still allow applications to provide additional input ("entropy") to the RNG in order to increase its randomness rather than to ensure repeatability.</small>

-<small><sup id=Note38>(38)</sup> Verifiable delay functions are different from proofs of work, in which there can be multiple correct answers.
-These functions were first formally defined in Boneh, D., Bonneau, J., et al., "Verifiable Delay Functions", 2018, but such functions appeared earlier in Lenstra, A.K., Wesolowski, B., "A random zoo: sloth, unicorn, and trx", 2015.</small>

 <a id=Appendix></a>
 ## Appendix